pulumi-demos/uptime/workshop/excercise-01-refactor/README.md

    Set up separate Pulumi projects and configure stack outputs/references.
 3. **Develop and Test:**
    Deploy your projects and validate the interactions.
-4. **Introduce the New Service:**
+4. **Introduce the Weather Service:**
-   Build and integrate the file-writing service, ensuring it uses the shared S3 bucket.
+   Build and integrate the weather service, ensuring it uses the shared S3 bucket.
 5. **Share Learnings:**
    Discuss any challenges or insights gained during the refactoring process.